 So, the FBI does investigate murder, but under specific circumstances.
 You might want to listen to these fascinating FBI Retired Case File Review episodes featuring FBI murder investigations.
 To provide more information about the investigation of local homicides, I’ve included two fantastic resources for questions about police procedures, including murders and crime scenes:

 Cops And Writers: Crime Scenes And InvestigationsBy Patrick O’Donnell.
 Recently retired Sgt.
 O’Donnell has been in charge of thousands of crime scenes and investigations, including homicides, sexual assaults, and robberies.
 Book two in his series provides invaluable insight into how local law enforcement officers investigate and solve crimes from the start of an investigation to clearing the crime.
+UPDATE: Patrick is now the host of the Cops and Writers Podcast where he interviews members of state, federal, and local law enforcement and civilian experts about police procedure.

 The weekly Writer’s Detective Bureau podcast is devoted to helping writers with the cop stuff in crime fiction.
 However, it’s also a great place to learn about police procedures in general.
 The host Adam Richardson is a police detective in California.